aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 ## 3. Verify the Submission Format

+To ensure your submission is valid and meets the requirements, use the `check_submission.py` script:

 To verify the correctness of your submission format, run the provided Python script `check_submission.py`.
 This will ensure that your file adheres to the task’s requirements.
 Check this guide for more information about [participation and submission format](https://docs.google.com/document/d/1yETTEiD8JVL8oeXu8Dvwc7OgPIDp0ROxd9nXifsXYYE/edit)